mjg123/mjg123.github.io/_posts/2017-10-10-FnProject-Flow-101.md

 }
 ```

-Then deploy this to an app which we call `flow101` on the local Fn server, and configure the function to talk to the Completer
+Then deploy this to an app which we call `flow101` on the local Fn server, and configure the function to talk to the Flow Server.

 ```shell
 ⇒ fn deploy --app flow101 --local